riscv-europe/summit-website-development/summit/2025/demoday.md

 demonstration.
 Just use your powerful smartphone to show us what you plan to present!

-The deadline for submissions is Monday April 7th, [AOE (Anywhere on Earth)](https://en.wikipedia.org/wiki/Anywhere_on_Earth).
-We will start notifying accepted demo on Monday April 14th.
+The deadline for submissions is Monday, April 7th, [AOE (Anywhere on Earth)](https://en.wikipedia.org/wiki/Anywhere_on_Earth).
+We will start notifying accepted demo on Monday, April 14th.

 <!-- <div class="row justify-content-md-center my-4"> -->
 <!--     <a href="https://forms.gle/VrV4SRPbJX5XiLgT6" class="btn btn-lg" style="background-color: var(--riscv-y); border-color: var(--riscv-y); width:50%;">Submit your proposal</a> -->